Vaccine frequently asked questions

-It is not possible to get COVID-19 from any of the vaccines currently in the pipeline.
-The Pfizer and Moderna vaccines use only a gene from the virus, while other vaccines being studied use inactivated virus.
+It is not possible to get COVID-19 from any of the vaccines currently authorized for emergency use.
+The Pfizer and Moderna vaccines use only a gene from the virus, while the Janssen/Johnson & Johnson vaccine uses an inactivated unrelated virus to stimulate the immune response.
 None of these can cause COVID-19.
 Also, you will not test positive for COVID-19 by the antigen or PCR test as a result of the vaccine.

 If I am pregnant or breastfeeding, should I get the COVID vaccine?